City-Bureau/documenters-field-guide/src/content/on-assignment/notetaking.md

 image: /img/notetaking.png
 order: 1
 ---
+## The Basics

-> ### Good notetaking is the _most essential skill_ for good documentation.
+> Good notetaking is the _most essential skill_ for good documentation.
 >
 > We’ve listed some best practices below but the truth is, the best notes are the notes that help you record accurate information.

 ## What to Pack

-- Something to take notes—whatever you are most comfortable using
+* Something to take notes—whatever you are most comfortable using

 ## Assignment Requirements

-- See our [notes template](https://docs.google.com/document/d/1Baxzo28f2helPaHSOxltrc-SQTHjNEDsZPSUkHEiGfw/edit?usp=sharing) for instructions
+* See our [notes template](https://docs.google.com/document/d/1Baxzo28f2helPaHSOxltrc-SQTHjNEDsZPSUkHEiGfw/edit?usp=sharing) for instructions
-- Submit your notes, summary and follow-up questions within 24 hours after the meeting ends
+* Submit your notes, summary and follow-up questions within 24 hours after the meeting ends

 ## Example Meeting Notes